- 1 How will a Service for the Common Good benefit the people who do this service?

 - People who wish to have a time off from their current employment, but do need an income during this time.

 If one adds together all the people under points 1 to 4, one gets a total of 8.5 million people in a country of 80 million.
 However, not all of the unemployed people (point 1) are actually able to work, not all the people listed under points 2 to 4 would actually be interested in doing a Service for the Common Good, and low wages would soon have to be increased (reducing the attractiveness of the Service) if a substantial number of people would leave this employment sector (point 3).
-In light of these considerations, a fully implemented Service for the Common Good might employ the following numbers of people:
+In light of these considerations, a fully implemented Service for the Common Good might employ the following numbers of people in Germany:

 - 0.9 million of the 1.8 million unemployed,